 Those were just a few I came up on the fly.
 If you were writing about this you would probably have enough subtopics to easily create a 500-1,000 word article on the topic.
 Make sure to answer topics very thoroughly and think about the user intent of the article.
 Someone typing in the keyword “Best Personal Injury Lawyer” want’s to read about either a list of great PI attorneys or why you are the best.
 Spend time thinking critically about the intent of all the content you write.

 Pro Tip: If writing still seems like a big issue for you, consider having your legal assistant ask these questions to you and record the answers.
 This can then be easily transcribed and edited for quick content.

-4. Setup & Optimize Your Google My Business Listing
+4. Setup & Optimize Your Google Business Profile

-Your Google business profile (formerly known as Google My Business listing is a great way to get new business.
+Your Google business profile (formerly known as Google My Business listing) is a great way to get new market qualified leads.
 If you rank well organically your firm can also get a lot of business from the 3 pack and the local finder.
 Make sure you properly optimize your GMB listing to get maximum exposure.

 - Fill out your profile 100% (including photos)